xankuroi/418-RAD/README.md

 As most computer games, including Source Engine games, happen to be for Windows, we thought this would be the best operating system to be running on.
 The GTX 1080 is a relatively common GPU for a game maker to have available to them, so that’s why we’re testing on them..

 ## SCHEDULE
+### Original Schedule
 - Week 1: Familiarize self with the engine and the format
 - Week 2: Begin porting to GPU
 - Week 3: Finish moving to GPU
 - Week 4: Optimize, make graphs

+### Completed Tasks
+- As of April 25th: file format mostly backwards-engineered

+### New Schedule
+- April 29th: Finish with BSP (rwl), Put down a basic radiosity function (jltan)
+- May 3rd: Parallelization of radiosity (both)
+- May 7th: Further optimizations (both)
+- May 11th: Finalize Program, Complete Project Presentation (both)
+- May 12th: Project Presentation and Final Write Up (both)